113th Air Support Operations Squadron: Tactical Air Command

 The F-84F remained with the 181st until December 1971, when they were retired to AMARC and replaced by North American F-100C/D Super Sabres following their withdrawal from the Vietnam War.
 The F-100 remained with the squadron until 1979 and participated in numerous deployments and exercises.
 In April 1976, the squadron deployed to RAF Lakenheath, England as part of Cornet Prize, and was awarded an Air Force Outstanding Unit Award for the period October 1975 to May 1976.
-The unit had the honor to fly the last active United States Military F-100 mission when it flew F-100D 56-2979 to MASDC (now AMARC), Davis-Monthan AFB, Arizona, in November 1979.
+The unit had the honor to fly the last active United States Military F-100 mission when it flew F-100D 56-2979 to MASDC (now AMARC), Davis-Monthan Air Force Base, Arizona, in November 1979.

 In the summer of 1979 the unit had begun conversion to the F-4C Phantom II (actual aircraft were Vietnam War EF-4C Wild Weasel aircraft which had been de-modified).
 By 1 April 1988 the unit had completed its conversion to more the advanced F-4E version of the Phantom II.
 However, the squadron was not assigned the specialized Wild Weasel mission, and it operated its F-4Cs in the conventional strike role.
 With the receipt of the Phantoms in 1979, the 113th began using Tactical Air Command Tail Code "HF" on their aircraft (Hulman Field).
 The 113th initially operated the F-4Cs in a tactical role.
 In addition, they served in the air defense role as part of the Air National Guard taking over the mission of the inactivated Aerospace Defense Command for continental air defense.
-In the air defense role, the squadron operated under Air Defense, Tactical Air Command (ADTAC), a named unit that operated at the numbered air force level of TAC.
+In the air defense role, the squadron operated under Air Defense, Tactical Air Command, a named unit that operated at the numbered air force level of TAC.